 We buy our chicken in bulk because I find it is much cheaper that way.
-Around here we can buy it in 25 lbs boxes which usually includes thighs and breasts.
+Around here we can buy it in 25 lbs boxes which usually include thighs and breasts.

 Do I sound like Bubba, from Forrest Gump when he is talking about his shrimp?
 Lol, maybe a little!